sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     >**Note:** **It may take up to 5 minutes for the export to start**.
 If you get authentication errors, double check your ora2pg config file PG_DSN, PG_USER, and PG_PWD parameters.
 NW must be in upper case.
 Capitalization matters.

     ![ora2pg exports all rows in the source Oracle instance.](./media/ora2pg-data-scan.png "All rows exported to SQL files")

-2. In the `data` subdirectory, notice how there are SQL files for all tables and one primary SQL file, titled `data.sql`.
-Use the following command in command prompt to export data to the PostgreSQL instance.

-    ```cmd
-    psql -U NW@[SERVER NAME] -h [SERVER NAME].postgres.database.azure.com -d NW < data.sql
-    ```

 ### Task 3: Finishing the table schema migration